nbush257/pyExpControl/README.md

 #### Usage for script:
 ```
-cd /path/to/nebPod/python
+cd /path/to/nebPod/python/scripts
-python scripts/<your_script.py>
+python <your_script.py>
 ```
-Some example scripts are included
+Some example scripts are included.
+Scripts will need to `sys.path.append(/path/to/ArCOM/Python3)` and `sys.path.append(/path/to/nebPod/python)`

 See the python-level readme for more info.